All about the brand settings

 1. Brand Kit

-With a Brand Kit, you manage your brand centrally, ensuring all Foleon Docs are automatically on-brand.
-Add your logo, set a color palette, choose typography, and more — helping content creators get off to a flying start.
+With Brand Kits, you manage your brand centrally, ensuring consistency across all your Foleon Docs.
+Add your logo, set a color palette, choose typography, and more — helping content creators start quickly.
+For maximum control, create and manage Brand Kits from the Brand Console.

 📖 Learn more in our article Govern your brand with a Brand Kit.